mspencedm/Software-Dev-DnD/Sessions/Session 14/Mystery at the Full Moon/Mystery at the Full Moon Festival.md

 - **Race:** Dwarf
 - **Age:** 55
 - **Appearance:** Wears the **gold-trimmed black coat of the Gilded Guard**.
 Heavy cudgel, walks with a limp.
 - **Background:** Once an important security officer, but with trade dwindling, he’s **grown frustrated** and is looking for a way out.
+Security officer investigating and inspecting the Order.

 ### **Why He’s a Suspect:**
 - The **blackmail letter found in Nyssa’s chambers** bore a **Gilded Guard seal**.